 Everything we do in school is informed by our Christian vision and values that permeate all aspects of school life.
 This vision and values inform all policies, procedures and decisions making in the school, including the design of the curriculum.
-We have four core values; love, respect, truthfulness and perseverance.
+We have four core values; love, respect, generosity, wisdom, compassion and forgiveness.

 Our focus on 'relationships' demonstrates our core value of love; respect is one of our three bronze expectations; and when any conflict occurs, we ask children to be truthful and persevere in order to resolve this.
-Restorative practice also relies on some of our other values including forgiveness.
+Restorative Practice also relies on some of our other values including forgiveness.